Α-Santalol

 α-Santalol (alpha-santalol) is an organic compound that is classified as a sesquiterpene.
 It comprises about 55% of the oil of sandalwood, another less abundant component being β-santalol.
 As of 2002, about 60 tons of sandalwood oil are produced annually by steam distillation of the heartwood of Santalum album.
 It is a valued component for perfumes.
+The substance has an aroma that is woody and characteristically sandalwood. α-Santalol has also been studied for potential medical use, as it shows anti-inflammatory, antimicrobial, and anticancer effects in experimental models.

-Because of concerns about the sustainability of sandalwood tree cultivation, scientists have developed routes to α-santalol and β-santalol via fermentation, including using Rhodobacter sphaeroides.
+Because of concerns about the sustainability of sandalwood cultivation, scientists have developed routes to α-santalol and β-santalol via fermentation using transgenic Rhodobacter sphaeroides.
 BASF launched its version under their Isobionics brand in July 2020.

-The oil content varies greatly within the different sandalwood species.
-This level is typically highest in S. album, S. paniculatum and S. yasi.
-The scent profile also changes considerably between the different species' oils.